ICGC-TCGA-PanCancer/pancancer-documentation/docs/Bindle_Testing_SOP.md

 The following is a detailed example of the testing process once you have launched a cluster successfully using bindle.

+### Step - Check if gluster is setup or not

+This checks for gluster.
+It should be set up for a multi-node cluster but shouldn't exist for a single node cluster.

+    # check for gluster peers.
+If set up properly, it will show you a list of peers(worker1,worker2, etc.)
+    # if it isn't set up, it will give you the following: "peer status: No peers present"
+    $ sudo gluster peer status

+    # check for gluster volumes.
+If set up properly, it will show you a list of gluster volumes
+    # if it isn't set up, it will give you the following: "No volumes present"
+    $ sudo gluster volume status

 ### Step - Run the Seqware Sanity Check Tool

 This simply checks if the seqware environment is set up correctly on the cluster.